 Construction was completed on the new Tiger Trail exhibit at the world famous San Diego Zoo Safari Park.

-The project scope also included construction of a pump house, office and restroom building, and pond deck for underwater viewing.
-The project’s unique design emulates Sumatran architecture, with details including peaked roofs constructed from reclaimed corrugated metal, carved gables and faux painted steel beams.
+The project scope also included the construction of a pump house, office and restroom building, and pond deck for underwater viewing.
+The project’s unique design emulates Sumatran architecture, with details including peaked roofs constructed from reclaimed corrugated metal, carved gables, and faux-painted steel beams.

-Owner Zoological Society of San Diego
+- Owner Zoological Society of San Diego

-Architect Deneen Powell Atelier, Inc.
+- Architect Deneen Powell Atelier, Inc.

-Square Feet 5.89 acres
+- Square Feet 5.89 acres